-Policy: Clinical Associate and Adjunct faculty teaching in the DPT program will be evaluated on a members involved in the delivery of the DPT curriculum.
+Policy Title: Clinical Associate and Adjunct Faculty Evaluations Policy: Clinical Associate and Adjunct faculty teaching in the DPT program will be evaluated on a regular basis to ensure that program and curriculum goals and outcomes are achieved through their instruction.
+Background: A key component of the program assessment process is the evaluation of all faculty members involved in the delivery of the DPT curriculum.
 The purpose of a regular process of faculty evaluation is to improve performance and ensure that students receive the most benefit from each learning experience.
 As such, the routine assessment of Clinical Associate and Adjunct faculty members is a necessary activity that provides opportunities for improvement for the instructor, the students, and the program.

-Background: A key component of the program assessment process is the evaluation of all faculty

-Clinical Associated and Adjunct Faculty:

-Clinical Associate and Adjunct Faculty members recognize that the Program Director and/or a Core Faculty member for the course will conduct a classroom observation of his/her teaching activities, and will request feedback from students regarding his/her teaching effectiveness and ability to meet planned unit or course objectives.
+Procedures: Clinical Associate and Adjunct Faculty: Clinical Associate and Adjunct Faculty members recognize that the Program Director and/or a Core Faculty member for the course will conduct a classroom observation of their teaching activities, and will request feedback from students regarding their teaching effectiveness and ability to meet planned unit or course objectives.
 Clinical Associated Faculty members will be evaluated by the Program Director with the same Annual Faculty Evaluation form as used with annual Core Faculty evaluations and will receive a copy of the assessment.
 Clinical Associate and Adjunct faculty will have the opportunity to discuss the teaching experience during a post-teaching conference with the appropriate program personnel.

-Core Faculty:

-A Core Faculty member may be asked by the Program Director to conduct the evaluation of an Adjunct Faculty member by sitting in on the course and ensuring that the students provided feedback through completion of a Guest Lecturer Student Evaluation Form or CoursEval Form as appropriate.

-- The Program Director will ensure that Clinical Associate and Adjunct faculty members are observed during his/her interaction with students, and that the necessary course observation and student evaluation instruments are completed.
-The Program Director may delegate this aspect of an Adjunct Faculty evaluation to the appropriate Core Faculty member. - 2.
-The Program Director will ensure the confidentiality and security of all personal information and any comments that occur during follow-up discussions with the Clinical Associated or Adjunct Faculty member during the evaluation process. - 3.
-The Program Director will provide a copy of the evaluation instruments to the Clinical Associate or Adjunct Faculty member and will maintain a copy in his/her personnel file.
+Core Faculty: A Core Faculty member may be asked by the Program Director to conduct the evaluation of an Adjunct Faculty member by sitting in on the course and ensuring that the students provided feedback through completion of a Guest Lecturer Student Evaluation Form or CoursEval Form as appropriate.
+Program Director: The Program Director will ensure that Clinical Associate and Adjunct faculty members are observed during their interaction with students, and that the necessary course observation and student evaluation instruments are completed.
+The Program Director may delegate this aspect of an Adjunct Faculty evaluation to the appropriate Core Faculty member.
+The Program Director will ensure the confidentiality and security of all personal information and any comments that occur during follow-up discussions with the Clinical Associated or Adjunct Faculty member during the evaluation process.
+The Program Director will provide a copy of the evaluation instruments to the Clinical Associate or Adjunct Faculty member and will maintain a copy in their personnel file.
 The Program Director will use the analysis of all observation and evaluation instruments to determine the involvement of the Clinical Associate or Adjunct Faculty member in the future based on the degree to which curricular and program goals and objectives were met.

-Created November 2013 Reviewed/Revised 2021, 2022 Reviewed 2020, 2023
+Created November 2013 Reviewed/Revised 2021, 2022, 2024 Reviewed 2020, 2023